-2.20 Case Studies / Write up on best/ innovative practices followed in the State along with some high resolution photographs of these best/innovative practices.
+- 2.20 Case Studies / Write up on best/ innovative practices followed in the State along with some high resolution photographs of these best/ innovative practices. - 1.
+100 % School registration on PFMS portl - Maharashtra completed 100 % registration of all MDM school on PFMS portal.
+From 2020-21, grants should be distributed through PFMS portal.

-a.
-Cooking competitions
+2. Cooking competitions

-b.
-Kitchen Gardens -
+3. Kitchen Gardens -

-In Maharashtra 10856 school already have kitchen gardens and 6411 schools are in progress to set up the their kitchen garden.
+In Maharashtra 22173 school already have kitchen gardens and 6599 schools are in progress to set up the their kitchen garden.
+19031 proposed to set up in 2020-21.
 All vegetables produces from these gardens used in cooking .

-c.
-Snehbhojan -
+4. Snehbhojan -

 At School level specially in rural areas people on various occasions offer sweets, fruits and meals to students.
-In Maharashtra near by 6885 schools have get benefited of shehbhojan and the amount of this is 1.32 crore.
+In Maharashtra near by 43013 schools have get benefited of shehbhojan and the amount of this is 3.16 crore.
 Also other schools have snehbhojan but actual figure of its not available.

-d.
-Provide milk, fruits and eggs in drought affected district.
+5. Provide milk, fruits and eggs in drought affected district.